Also in this section:

 Now semi-retired, Stuart now divides his time between magic (he’s a semi-pro magician and an Associate of the Inner Magic Circle), music (he plays the church organ and saxophone), and tutoring maths and physics to GCSE and ‘A’ level students.

-Kevin Price is a creative and business leader in the arts and has been BAFTA’s Chief Operating Officer for the past 19 years.
+Kevin Price is a creative and business leader in the arts and has been BAFTA’s Chief Operating Officer since 2001.
 During that time, BAFTA has evolved as an integral organisation in the UK’s Film, Games and Television industries, and now operates globally.
 Kevin has led on strategy, finance, business, corporate governance, communications and charity outreach for BAFTA, the UK’s premier organisation promoting excellence in the art forms of the moving image.
 He also chairs the BAFTA albert Consortium, the group leading on carbon reduction and sustainability for the UK Television industry, is a former Board member of Film London and a current Board Member of the Creative Diversity Network.
 Before joining BAFTA, Kevin was Commercial Director for the international examinations board Trinity College London, he qualified as a chartered accountant in 1990 and has a degree in Music.

 Nikki Pasek MBE brings more than 20 years’ experience working in local government.
 During that time, she has worked in both strategic and operational roles focused on developing services to support local communities and businesses.
 She has significant Board level experience having held positions as a Chair, Non-Executive Director and Trustee.
 She has a well-developed network having worked closely with a number of national organisations and stakeholders during her career.
 Nikki was awarded an MBE in recognition of her service to local communities and won the Guardian’s Public Servant of the Year Award for her work.